Reisch Brewing Co.: Prohibition

+Return

-For years the Reisch family was pestered by locals, especially a brewery enthusiast and breweriana collector by the name of Darryl Ponder, to bring the beer back.
+For years the Reisch family was pestered by locals, especially a brewery enthusiast and breweriana collector by the name of Daryl Ponder, to bring the beer back.
 A group of breweriana collectors were finally able to convince George Reisch to brew the companies flagship beer again.
 Edward Reisch, the last Reisch family brew master was turning 100.
 He had suffered a stroke and was non verbal but living in a nursing home near St. Louis.
 George agreed to brew the beer which he obtained the complete recipe from Edward before he had the stroke.
 George wanted to keep the recipe in the family and potentially hand it down to his son Patrick who is also a brewer at Goose island Brewery in Chicago.
 George agreed to Ponders suggestion that the beer be brewed for Ed's 100th birthday and if good, people like it, a non profit organization can sell the beer.
 All profits will go to Springfield IL charities.
 The mission has expanded beyond Springfield several times but all in all, the mission is to help save and preserve IL history.

 Reisch Charities resurrected the Reisch Gold Top Beer brand in March 2019 using the original recipe brewed by George Reisch and Patrick Reisch.
-Reisch Charities was founded November 2018 by board members George Reisch, Daryl Ponder, Vince Salvo, Jim Reisch, Jeff DeGeal, Rob Malawy.
-Gary Zimmerman and Roy Mayfield were added after the initial reintroduction.
+Reisch Charities was founded November 2018 by board members George Reisch, Daryl Ponder, Vince Salvo, Jim Reisch, Jeff DeGeal and Rob Malawy.
+Gary Zimmerman, Roy Mayfield and Chuck Costello were added after the initial reintroduction.
 All of the beer proceeds will be used for Springfield charities focusing on preserving Springfield heritage sites.